0xadev7/DiffSplat/README.md

 ## 📢 News

+- **2025-03-06**: Training instructions for DiffSplat and ControlNet are provided.
 - **2025-02-11**: Training instructions for GSRecon and GSVAE are provided.
 - **2025-02-02**: Inference instructions (text-conditioned & image-conditioned & controlnet) are provided.
 - **2025-01-29**: The source code and pretrained models are released.
 Happy 🐍 Chinese New Year 🎆!